lubeda/EspHoMaTriXv2/README.md

 ## Special thanks to all sponsors

-As of the 1.1.2024 there were only four of them. 😿
+As of the 6.1.2024 there were only five of them. 😿